-Middle School Conferences
+2019 Middle School Conference Dates

 The third choice for our middle school participants is the Political Compromise Program.
 This is the newest of the middle school programs and is a truly inspirational process to observe.
 Students are given a single issue that faces the state.
 Be it vaccines, water rights, or stem cell research, the Political Compromise participants must represent one of three groups that have an interest in the topic, and together, reach a compromise in which no single group feels unhappy with the results.
-They also must do this in the time span of two days.